ajsnow/Shear/README.md

 (Unfortunately, we cannot currently convert nested array literals into our types directly.
 Instead we use a reshape function defined on both our arrays and built-in Swift.Arrays to specify the `shape` (the count in each dimension) of arrays.)

 Now, of course, any self-respecting n-array lib will have matrix multiplication.
-What makes Shear a little more interesting is that our matrix multiplication and dot product (and higher order inner products) are defined simply as `inner(a, b, product: *, sum: +)`. `inner()` is a reusable component that can just as easily compute possible paths from an adjacency matrix (`inner(mat, mat, product: &, sum |)`).
-Likewise, the pieces that make inner() tick—`.enclose()`, `.reduce()` and the outer product—are exposed as reusable components that clients can easily combine into more advanced operations of their own making.
+What makes Shear a little more interesting is that our matrix multiplication and dot product (and higher order inner products) are defined simply as `inner(a, b, product: *, sum: +)`. `inner()` is a reusable component that can just as easily compute possible paths from an adjacency matrix (`inner(mat, mat, product: &, sum: |)`).
+Likewise, the pieces that make `inner()` tick—`.enclose()`, `.reduce()` and the outer product—are exposed as reusable components that clients can easily combine into more advanced operations of their own making.

 ## Current Features